QuantCalc vs RetirePro vs Adviser.best: 2026 FIRE Calcs

 The ACA subsidy cliff does not exist in RetirePro's model.
 For an early retiree whose healthcare costs swing by $20,000+ depending on MAGI, this is not a minor omission — it is a structural gap.
 RetirePro also lacks IRMAA awareness, so if you are planning Roth conversions between ages 61-63, it cannot tell you how those conversions will increase your Medicare premiums two years later.

 No portfolio optimizer means you cannot test whether your 60/40 allocation is actually optimal for your specific withdrawal timeline.
-No institutional forecast comparisons means you are relying on historical return assumptions that may not reflect current market conditions.
+No forward-looking forecast comparisons means you are relying on historical return assumptions that may not reflect current market conditions.

 Verdict: Good for a first approximation.
 Not sufficient for tax-aware withdrawal planning.